-Discovering crusty scabs on your dog’s back, especially if you do not know what caused them, or how to treat them, can be upsetting.
-There is a wide variety of conditions that can cause crusty scabs on a dog's skin, and I'll cover eight most common ones that could be the culprits behind crusty scabs on a dog's back and what to do about them.
+Discovering crusty scabs on your dog’s back, especially if you do not know what caused them or how to treat them, can be upsetting.
+A wide variety of conditions can cause crusty scabs on a dog's skin, and I'll cover eight most common ones that could be the culprits behind crusty scabs on a dog's back and what to do about them.

 Table of Contents

-- Quick FAQs When My Dog Has Crusty Scabs on His Back
+- Quick FAQs When You See Crusty Scabs on Dog's Back

-- Why Does My Dog Have Crusty Scabs on Its Back?
+- Why Do You Find Crusty Scabs on Dog's Back?

 - Other Common Skin Problems in Dogs